-Community Services will continue to need to liaise with acute services to develop pathways to support COVID19 +ve patients with chronic respiratory disease back home.
+Community Services will need to liaise with acute services to develop pathways to support COVID19 +ve patients with chronic respiratory disease back home.
 It is envisaged that community respiratory teams will play a key role in these pathways.

-Some hospital Trusts have developed pathways e.g. Virtual Ward to facilitate early rapid discharge of respiratory patients, with telephone follow-up of those considered higher risk.
+Some hospital Trusts are developing pathways e.g. Virtual Ward to facilitate early rapid discharge of respiratory patients, with telephone follow-up of those considered higher risk.
 Consideration should be given to working across CCGs, Primary Care and community teams to ensure patients discharged home can have rapid clinical assessment if any cause for concern is raised on telephone follow-up.
-Some services have developed pathways for weaning oxygen in the community in patients recovering from COVID pneumonia/pneumonitis who have low oxygen requirements.
+Some services are considering discharging patients with low oxygen requirements and weaning in the community, protocols are in development.